kmotoko/desktop-guideline/hardening/filesystem.md

 + There is no practical way to make the whole `/var` `noexec` since some programs place executable scripts there.
 Instead, separate partitions for `/var/tmp` and `/var/log`.
 + Some resources suggest making `/usr` read-only.
 IMHO, this does not add much, as it is required to have root privileges to write there.
 And if someone has compromised root, he/she can do anything already.
 The real benefit of mounting it read-only would be in cases where you run unsafe code as root, but again you should already never do that.
 + `/home` can be considered for `noexec`, but not that convenient for dev PCs.
 However, you can use `nosuid` and `nodev`.
 + `/dev/shm` or `/run/shm` are virtual filesystems that are used for shared memory.
 They are world-writable.
 Depending on the distro, it is one of them.
-For ecample, in Debian 9, `/run/shm` is a symbolic link to `/dev/shm`, therefore `/dev/shm` is the one that needs a change in mount options.
+For example, in Debian 9, `/run/shm` is a symbolic link to `/dev/shm`, therefore `/dev/shm` is the one that needs a change in mount options.
 Before doing anything, check which one exists/is symbolic link, and also check the output of `mount | grep -i shm` to see which one is actually mounted.

 That was it for the basic understanding.
 Now is the time for the actual config.